LoopKit/loopdocs/docs/gh-actions/gh-customize.md

     * the branch is the default branch for this Module (dev or main)
     * this is where you will paste the command you're about to copy

-The commands you paste depend on whether this is the first time you've worked with the Module for release 3.2.1 or if you have already started customizing it and thus already have a main_3.2.1_custom branch created.
+The commands you paste depend on whether this is the first time you've worked with the Module for release 3.2.1 (keep going).
+If you have already started customizing it and thus already have a _main_3.2.1_custom_ branch created, skip ahead to [Update Customization](#update-customization).

 ### First Time for this Module